FroeMic/FullStack_Info_Lab05/README.md

 # Requirement 2
-- Visuals
+- Visuals:
     The application should display two cats.
-Each cat includes the cat's name
-        a picture of the cat
+Each cat includes the cat's name, a picture of the cat,
-        text showing the number of clicks
+        text showing the number of clicks.
     The specifics of the layout do not matter, so style it however you'd like.
 - Interaction
     The number of clicks should increment when each cat picture is clicked.